denten-books/plain-text/main.md

 music, video, and software.
-Rather then legislating rules for copying and distributing media, the inventors suggest the medium itself contain a control layer that would "comply with predetermined conditions of usage," in a way that is "universally adapted to the needs of both the owner and the user of the data object [@benson_method_1998, 2:55]."
+Rather then legislating rules for copying and distributing media, the inventors suggest the medium itself contain a control layer that would "comply with predetermined conditions of usage," in a way that can be "universally adapted to the needs of both the owner and the user of the data object [@benson_method_1998, 2:55]."

 !["Concatenated control data and AVI file in memory."
 From